juliocezarcarneiro/Crowdfunding_ETL/README.md

 * Import the generated CSV files into PostgreSQL using pgAdmin 4.

 * Use SQL SELECT statements to confirm the data is correctly loaded into each table.

 ## Steps to Reproduce the Project
-## Crowdfunding ETL Project

-## Project Overview
-This project focuses on building an ETL (Extract, Transform, Load) pipeline using Python, Pandas, and PostgreSQL.
-The goal is to extract data from Excel files, transform it into structured DataFrames, and load it into a PostgreSQL database.
-The project demonstrates data cleaning, transformation, and database management skills.

-## Table of Contents
-1. Project Overview
-2. Technologies Used
-3. Setup Instructions
-4. Steps to Reproduce the Project
-5. Database Tables
-6. Folder Structure
-7. References

-## Technologies Used
-Python: For data extraction and transformation.

-Pandas: For data manipulation and cleaning.

-PostgreSQL: For database management.

-QuickDBD: For designing the Entity-Relationship Diagram (ERD).

-pgAdmin 4: For database operations and CSV imports.

-## Setup Instructions

-Clone the repository: git clone https://github.com/<your-username>/Crowdfunding_ETL.git

-Open the Jupyter notebook and run the cells to generate the CSV files.

-Execute the SQL script (crowdfunding_db_schema.sql) in PostgreSQL to create the database schema.

-Import the CSV files into the database using pgAdmin 4 or the COPY command.

-Verify the data by running SELECT queries in PostgreSQL.

-## Steps to Reproduce the Project
 1. Extract and Transform Data